Normal wear and tear in rental properties: A guide for landlords

 According to the HUD, nail holes in the walls are considered normal wear and tear.
 However, it’s reasonable to classify large screw holes or multiple nail holes that cause damage to the paint or drywall as property damage.

-When it comes to protecting your rental property, one of the best things you can do is to take preventative measures and thoroughly screen prospective tenants before they move in.
-A comprehensive tenant screening solution can help you identify tenants who not only can meet your financial expectations but also demonstrate they are responsible and respectful.
+A comprehensive tenant screening solution can help you identify tenants who meet your financial expectations and demonstrate that they are responsible and respectful.

 Thoroughly screening prospective tenants will give you a better understanding of their background and identify potential red flags before you agree to hand over the keys to your property.
 A typical screening report will include an applicant’s full credit report and score, background check, and rental history report, giving you a holistic view of your tenant.

 During the tenant screening process, you’ll gain access to an applicant’s financial, rental, and criminal history.
-In addition to understanding an applicant’s ability to afford rent, you’ll also see if there are any behavioral red flags to watch out for in a prospective tenant.
-Eviction related proceedings reports, for example, will often show any tenant judgements for possession and money as well as unlawful detainers.
-Tenant screening can help you back up any gut feelings you may have about a renter candidate and even unearth issues that may encourage you to pass on certain applicants.
+In addition, you’ll also see if there are any behavioral concerns to watch out for in a prospective tenant.
+An eviction-related proceedings report, for example, could reveal any tenant judgments for possession and money and unlawful detainers.
+Tenant screening can help you back up any gut feelings and even unearth issues that may signal you should pass.

-As a landlord, you know that normal wear and tear is to be expected.
-But more significant damage, including the destruction of property, can pose a headache that keeps even the most experienced landlords up at night.
-With a deeper understanding of what constitutes normal wear versus tenant damage, as well as what steps you can take to mitigate or even prevent such issues, you can be confident in renting out your next vacant unit.
+As a landlord, you know normal wear and tear on rental properties is typical.
+More significant damage can be costly in many ways.
+With a deeper understanding of normal wear versus tenant damage, you can be confident in renting out your next vacant unit.

 Don’t let renters take you by surprise.
 Make sure you know exactly who you’re renting to before you sign on the dotted line when you use RentSpree’s Tenant Screening to find your next renter today.